CanyonTurtle/dotfiles/README.md

 To see what configuration is provided, read the configuration files and their inline documetation.

+## Configuration

-## Configuration a new BASH environment with these configuration files
+This guides through setting up a new BASH environment with these configuration files

 ```bash
 cd ~